-Why Back Pain Is so Common
+Why Back Pain Is So Common

 People are living longer in the modern age, and that means dealing with a broader range of degenerative disorders that can cause pain, stiffness, and discomfort.
 These disorders include osteoarthritis, osteoporosis, and spinal stenosis.
 Each can cause pain and weakness in the spine that is likely to get worse with advanced age.
-However, the average American adult may have a handful of risk factors for back pain that causes symptoms to show up earlier than retirement age.
+However, the average American adult may have a handful of risk factors for back pain that causes symptoms to show up earlier than the retirement age.
 These risks include a sedentary lifestyle, obesity, pregnancy, smoking, and improper medical care for existing injuries.

 Sitting has been shown to be a particular risk for back pain because remaining seated for long periods of time puts excessive pressure on the lower spine, weakens the muscles in the lower body, and limits circulation in the lower body.
 Because so many Americans work in desk-bound jobs and commute to work by car, they spend most of their days sitting down.
 To combat the fatigue of constant sitting with this type of lifestyle, take frequent walks and stretch breaks throughout the day and implement an active routine during non-work hours.